Dewz64/c_ascii_txt/README.md

 You can also include your own font by editing the header file

-You may have some errors accroding to your compiler beware
+You may have some errors accroding to your compiler bewareb

 Have look hope this is usefull